 When nurses travel, they create memories that are very personal.
 Every place they go, every person they meet changes them in some way and makes them a better, stronger person.
-American Mobile’s You Are travel nursing video contest highlights stories of inspiration, courage, dedication and what it means to be a travel nurse.
+American Mobile's Nurse News highlights stories of inspiration, courage, dedication, and what it means to be a travel nurse.
 It was a tough decision, but after careful consideration, we’re proud to announce the February winner: American Mobile travel nurse Lacy Holevis.

 Lacy Holevis is a PICU RN originally from Chicago, Illinois.
 From the time she was a little girl, she knew she wanted to be a nurse.
 Right out of high school she attended nursing school and landed a job after graduation at Comer’s Children’s Hospital in Chicago.

 Lacy fell in love with pediatrics right away.
 She loved caring for the patients, helping sick children get well, and providing support to their families.
 She knew that the PICU was her calling.

 After working at Comer’s for six years, Lacy discovered her other calling: travel nursing.
 She loved traveling across the country and working in different facilities where she met interesting people and made life-long friends.
 It’s been the adventure of a lifetime and one she would highly recommend.